Prof. Barry O'Sullivan

 Ms Riona Tumelty

-Ríona Tumelty joined Tallaght University Hospital as a Senior Pharmacist for Clinical Trials in 2020.
+Ríona Tumelty joined the Beacon Hospital in 2022 as a Medicines Information and Research Pharmacist, having worked with Tallaght University Hospital as a Senior Pharmacist for Clinical Trials since 2020.
 Prior to this, Ríona was a Clinical and Medicines Information Pharmacist at St. Vincent’s University Hospital from 2016 to 2020, where she provided evidence-based advice about safe use of medicines to healthcare professionals across all clinical specialities.
 Ríona was motivated to join the Research Ethics Committee in order to promote the safe use of medicines in clinical research and share her insights to ensure the highest standards in patient care.
 Ríona is a member of the Irish Institute of Pharmacy (IIOP), and more recently became an ambassador for the IIOP Mentoring Programme that advocates for mentoring within the pharmacy profession.
 Ríona returned to Ireland in 2016, having spent seven years studying and working in the UK where she earned a master’s degree in pharmacy from the Robert Gordon University in Aberdeen; completed her pre-registration training; and worked as a Clinical Pharmacist at the Royal Berkshire NHS Foundation Trust, Reading.
 Ríona has a keen interest in the end-to-end process of developing new treatments and preventive medicines, which developed during her studies at University College Dublin where she completed her BSc Pharmacology in 2009.
 As a pharmacist working within clinical trials, Ríona looks forward to advising on the pharmaceutical aspects of study drugs and working with the research team to provide patients with access to new medicines.
 In 2021, Ríona successfully completed a postgraduate certificate in clinical and translational research.